 The Appraisal Foundation offers free consumer friendly brochures about the personal property appraisal process.

-Let's explore Alan Bamberger's The Art of Buying Art for a good overview to get started.
+Let's explore Alan Bamberger's The Art of Buying Art: How to Evaluate and Buy Art Like a Professional Collector for a good overview to get started.
+Also check out the case studies and reflections in Charles Moore's The Black Market: A Guide to Art Collecting.

 My go-to text is Jean-Baptiste Bacquart's The Tribal Arts of Africa.
 Accessible, seminal, and great photography.
 This book documents African American collectors of African art.